nrfconnect/sdk-nrf/applications/nrf_desktop/doc/power_manager.rst

 Suspended
 ---------

-Upon power-down time-out, the power manager will switch the application to the suspended state if one of the following conditions is met:
+Upon power-down timeout, the power manager will switch the application to the suspended state if one of the following conditions is met:

 * The device is connected to a remote peer.
 * The option :option:`CONFIG_DESKTOP_POWER_MANAGER_STAY_ON` is selected.